tripleo1/awesome/README.md

 ## PHP

+- [DirectoryLister/DirectoryLister](https://github.com/DirectoryLister/DirectoryLister) - 📂 Directory Lister is the easiest way to expose the contents of any web-accessible folder for browsing and sharing.
 - [Hyupai/Classloader-by-S4J](https://github.com/Hyupai/Classloader-by-S4J) - Dinamic classloader
 - [glhd/conveyor-belt](https://github.com/glhd/conveyor-belt) - All the underlying mechanics necessary to write artisan commands that process lots of data efficiently